tara25k/LELA60331-coursework/README.md

 1. Open final_one_layer.ipynb
 2. Run all cells
 The final two cells show evaluation metrics and the outputs of the weight analysis.
-The 4th cell, titled "CREATE AN EMBEDDING MATRIX", shows the commented code for creating the bag of word embeddings.
-You can uncomment this to create the embeddings matrix from scratch, but by default the matrix is loaded from M.npy in order to save time when running the model.

 # RUNNING THE EXPERIMENTATION
 All experimentation is included in the file one_layer.ipynb.
+The cell outputs show the results of the base model.

 The first 4 cells in this file have to be run in order for the model to run successfuly.
 After, the cells are split into:

 - Defining the vocabulary